Need help paying your electric bill?

 Minnesota Cold Weather Rule

-The Minnesota Cold Weather Rule (CWR) is effective October 15 through April 15.
+The Minnesota Cold Weather Rule (CWR) is effective October 1 through April 30.
 The cooperative will follow the Cold Weather Rule guidelines prior to disconnecting a service for nonpayment.
-The utility does have the right to disconnect service if you do not contact your utility, set up a mutually acceptable payment pland and apply for protection with your utility company.

 Military Service Personnel